Giulio Lepschy

-Born in 1935, Lepschy attended the University of Pisa and the Scuola Normale Superiore di Pisa.
+Born in Venice in 1935, Lepschy attended the University of Pisa and the Scuola Normale Superiore di Pisa.
 He carried out research at various European universities until 1964, when he was appointed to a lectureship at the University of Reading.
 He was promoted to a readership in 1967 and then to Professor of Italian in 1975.
-He remained in that post full-time until 1997, when reduced his workload to part-time; he retired completely in 2000.
+He remained in that post full-time until 1997, when he reduced his workload to part-time; he retired completely in 2000.

 In 1987, Lepschy was elected a Fellow of the British Academy, the United Kingdom's national academy for the humanities.
 The Academy awarded him its Serena Medal in 2000, awarded annually for "eminent services towards the furtherance of the study of Italian history, philosophy or music, literature, art, or economics."